skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 An online collection of eBooks and read-along chapter, graphic novels, an audio books.

 ##Value Line Research Center
-The latest information on stocks, mutual funds, special situation stocks, options, and convertible securities.
-Research reports from the various Value Line Survey publications may be viewed, printed and downloaded.
+The latest information on stocks, mutual funds, options, and convertible securities.
+View, print and download research reports from the various _Value Line_ publications.

 ##WestlawNext
+A legal research service designed for use by the general public, featuring Illinois and federal decisions, statutes to all 50 states, and Illinois law reviews and practice manuals.
+[Legal help]

 ##World Book Online
+An online version of the popular encyclopedia that provides a general guide to all fields of learning.
+[Kids]
+[Homework help]
+[Available in library only]

 ##WorldCat from OCLC FirstSearch
-Millions of library records in 400 languages.
+Search the collections of thousands of libraries in the United States and around the world using this global catalog.